 Mitchell Avery, M.P.P.

 Neal started working at CSBR as a graduate research assistant in 2012, and has been a project coordinator since 2014.
-He received a B.S. in Psychology from the University of Alabama in 2011 and is finishing his M.A. in Psychology at the University of Northern Iowa.
-Neal has primary responsiblity for several educational and STEM evaluation projects as well as assisting with supervision and training of telehpone interviewers.
+He received a B.S. in Psychology from the University of Alabama in 2011 and his M.A. in Psychology from the University of Northern Iowa.
+Neal has primary responsiblity for several educational and STEM evaluation projects and assists with supervision and training of telephone interviewers.